-No matter how relaxing Air Conditioning makes us feel in summer, still it can have some serious side effects on our body. reasons why excess of staying in ACs can be hazardous to your health.
+No matter how relaxing air conditioning makes us feel in the summer, it can still have some serious side effects on our body. reasons why excess staying in ACs can be hazardous to your health.

 Affects Indoor Air